Development environment¶

 Receiving and handling incoming mails

-An easy way to run RabbitMQ is using Docker:
+An easy way to run RabbitMQ is using Podman/Docker:

 docker run -d --rm --hostname helfertool-rabbitmq --name helfertool-rabbitmq -p 127.0.0.1:5672:5672 rabbitmq